Web Content Display (Global)

 Throughout the year, we have all been impacted by COVID-19 – all students, all schools.

-In response, it is important that we maintain some consistency across the system while supporting our students to access the teaching, learning and assessment to the fullest extent.
+Our collective response has been to maintain consistency across the whole system while supporting our students to access the teaching, learning and assessment to the fullest extent.

-Instead, teachers are being asked to use the flexibility in the existing subject outlines to manage school-based learning and assessment in different ways.
+Instead, teachers are asked to use the flexibility in the existing subject outlines to manage school-based learning and assessment in different ways.
 General flexibilities to support SACE students in their learning, include for example:

 - electronic forms of delivery

 - adapting the form of assessment

 So when can special provisions be used for COVID-19?